nikelaz/linked-lists/README.md

 # Linked Lists

 This repository contains implementations for different types of linked lists in C++.
-It is originally designed as an accompanying resource to [this educational article](https://medium.com/@nikola.n.lazarov/data-structure-design-implementation-and-applications-linked-lists-9568485b4936).
+It is originally designed as an accompanying resource to [this YouTube video](https://www.youtube.com/watch?v=UFMMGJqrweU) and [this educational article](https://medium.com/@nikola.n.lazarov/data-structure-design-implementation-and-applications-linked-lists-9568485b4936).

 ## Types